 - Taste Sweet

 Bell peppers are commonly used for culinary purposes.
-They can be bought in various colors and sizes, fresh or in powder, which can make a meal more interesting as well as bringing a sweet taste and a crunchy texture.
-However, bell pepper's health benefits can also be obtained form medicinal preparations.
+They can be bought in various colors and sizes, fresh or in powder, which can make meals more interesting by bringing a sweet taste and a crunchy texture.
+However, bell peppers' health benefits can also be obtained form medicinal preparations.

 Powder.
-A specific variety of red bell peppers are dried and ground into a powder called paprika, which provides anti-inflammatory benefits and can be used alone or added to various spices, to make curry powders and other seasonings.
+A specific variety of red bell peppers is dried and ground into a powder called paprika, which provides anti-inflammatory benefits and can be used alone or added to various spices mixes.

 Pickled.
-Bell peppers can be pickled in a solution of water and vinegar, to preserve and consume as and when desired.
+Bell peppers can be pickled in a water and vinegar solution and eaten on sandwiches, in salads, and more.

 Herbal Remedies & Supplements

 Essential oil.
 The essential oil made from sweet peppers is not pungent.
 It is high in carotenoids and can be used externally to promote healthy skin, hair, and nails.